EricHype/scratch_interview/README.md

 The type of client for this API was never specified so I'm assuming dates can come in millisecond timestamp format vs user-input mm/dd/yyyy format.

+RAM of server and processor speed are also not defined, so I could technically assume they are unbounded/limitless.

 # 3) TL/DR or how do I run it?

 - Make sure you have the latest version of node / npm